 General Regional Phase I MS4 Permits

 The San Diego Water Board presently has findings and fact sheets that document the impact of Phase I MS4 discharges on benthic macroinvertebrates (see San Diego Water Board Orders No. R9-2007-001, R9-2009-0002, R9-2010-0016, and R9-2013-0001, as amended, hereinafter referred to as R9-2013-0001).
 The Phase I MS4 permit currently requires bioassessment monitoring and reporting, and the use of receiving water data, including bioassessment, to guide permit implementation actions.
-As such, implementation of Stream Biological Objective monitoring and reporting will occur in general regional Phase I permits because Phase 1 discharges have already been determined by the San Diego Water Board to represent an elevated risk to the Stream Biological Objective.
+As such, implementation of Stream Biological Objective monitoring and reporting will occur in general regional Phase I permits because Phase 1 discharges have already been determined by the San Diego Water Board to represent an elevated risk to the Stream Biological Objective through permit findings and fact sheets.
+This determination does not constitute a determination by the San Diego Water Board that Phase I MS4 permittees have caused or contributed to an exceedance of water quality standards, including for the Stream Biological Objective.

 Individual NPDES Permits